onzfonz/comp227/src/content/3/en/part3b.md

 <div class="content">

-Next, let's connect the frontend we made in [part 2](/part2) to our own backend.
+Next, let's connect the frontend we made in [part 2](/part2) to our newly built backend.
+***Start up both frontend and backend via different terminal windows***.

-In the previous part, the frontend could ask for the list of tasks from the json-server we had as a backend, from the address <http://localhost:3001/tasks>.
+In the previous part, the frontend could ask for the list of tasks from the *json-server* we had as a backend, from the address <http://localhost:3001/tasks>.
 Our backend has a slightly different URL structure now, as the tasks can be found at <http://localhost:3001/api/tasks>.
-Let's change the attribute `baseUrl` in the frontend tasks app at *src/services/tasks.js* like so:
+Let's change the attribute `baseUrl` **in the frontend tasks app at *src/services/tasks.js*** like so:

 ```js
 import axios from 'axios'